My life took a detour this week from plying my trade in Hubbard Park. Sorry for the late post; I'm sure you missed me!

 Physical symptoms led me to the doctor's office, who pushed me to the Emergency Room, who then boarded me at Club MidState for 4 days.
-The diagnosis was a Type I Wenckebach AV block which the cardiologist and infectious disease doctors concluded was caused by Lyme Disease.
+The diagnosis was a Type I Wenckebach AV block.
+End result; I'm getting a pacemaker!

 So what's the first thing I did after being sprung from prison on Monday?!

 The day prior to my enforced vacation, I received a call from a cycling buddy complaining of the potholes on the steep road up to East and West Peak, and the detours he had to make around them.

 I'd been up the road just one week ago and made a mental note of the potholes but didn't think much beyond that.
 After the phone conversation with Mike, I thought I might document the pothole count and see if I couldn't plant a bug in the Meriden Parks Department's ear to patch over the spots before someone gets hurt.